Strength Ambassadors Logo

 Stop thinking those thoughts.
 You’re not getting weaker.
 You’re experiencing one of the dreaded plateaus and they’re perfectly normal.
 Sometimes they last days, and sometimes weeks, but in bodybuilding, some plateaus have been known to last years.
 However!
 If your bench press is stuck we’re here with 5 simple methods that you can try to rejuvenate those numbers and start recollecting personal bests.

-1. Switch to Supportive Exercises.
+1. Switch to Accessory Exercises.

 Yes, this involves temporarily avoiding the barbell.
 No, it’s not forever.
-One way to reset your routine and break through the plateau is to avoid the barbell for a full micro or meso training cycle.
+One way to reset your routine and break through the plateau is to avoid the barbell for a full training meso cycle.
 We recommend making the dumbbell bench press your primary movement on your training day.
 Not only does this give you a complete mental refresh, you’re also helping to train the same muscles the barbell would be training: Dumbbells allow for a larger range of motion which increases the muscular stretch needed for bench pressing, they’re performed unilaterally which will highlight any imbalances in your pressing and thirdly they give your shoulder joint rest and recovery.

 You can still use barbell bench press variations if you do swap to dumbbells, but do this sparingly – you want to give your body some rest, recovery and reset to re-stimulate that muscle growth!